-Azure Service Fabric arose from Microsoft's transition from delivering box products, which were typically monolithic in style, to delivering services.
-The experience of building and operating large services at scale, such as Azure SQL Database, Azure Document DB, Azure Service Bus or Cortana's Backend, shaped Service Fabric.
+Azure Service Fabric emerged from a transition by Microsoft from delivering box products, which were typically monolithic in style, to delivering services.
+The experience of building and operating large services at scale, such as Azure SQL Database, Azure DocumentDB, Azure Service Bus or Cortana's Backend, shaped Service Fabric.
 The platform evolved over time as more and more services adopted it.
 Importantly, Service Fabric had to run not only in Azure but also in standalone Windows Server deployments.

-The aim of Service Fabric is to solve the hard problems of building and running a service and utilizing infrastructure resources efficiently, so that teams can solve business problems using a microservices approach.
+The aim of Service Fabric is to solve the hard problems of building and running a service and utilize infrastructure resources efficiently, so that teams can solve business problems using a microservices approach.